What is a complaint?

 If you are unhappy with our response to your complaint, you can ask for it to be reconsidered by the relevant Head of Service, who will respond to you within 10 working days of receiving your request.

-If you are still not happy, you can ask for the matter to be referred to one of our Directors who is independent of the service area about which you are complaining.
+If you are still not happy, you can ask for the matter to be referred to the Director responsible for the service you are complaining about.
 Again, you will receive a response within 10 working days.

 If the matter has still not been resolved to your satisfaction, it can be referred to the Chief Executive for a final decision.